manueltarouca/advent-of-code-2021/README.md

 ## List of languages yet to be used:

-- Rust
 - PHP
 - Bash
+- PowerShell
+- Rust
 - Go
 - C
 - C++
 - C#
-- PowerShell
-- Haskel
+- Haskell
 - Elixir
 - Dart
 - Kotlin